 SOC 229 Course Notes (PDF).
 These course notes are available online, are for reference purposes only, and are not required readings.

 Course Reserves

+Course Reserves for Students are used in this course.
 Course Reserves can be accessed using the Library Resources widget on the Course Home page.

 TOPIC 01: PRISON RIOTS